Global: View Preferences

-Keystroke: v from Global menu.
+Keystroke: Select from menu.

 Despite its name, this dialog controls audible, screen view, and keyboard interface elements

 Margin bell position: This feature is only available when using 6-key entry into a braille file.
 This feature is much the same as the bell on a Perkins brailler, and indeed you will hear an actual Perkins bell sound through your computer's sound card if present and enabled.

 If you enter the number 5 in this field, the bell will sound when you reach the 5th last cell on the line.
 To turn the bell off, enter a position of zero.

 See Tips below for more on the margin bell.